#1 - Demystifying AI

 This happens due to knowledge cutoff—the date up to which the AI’s training data extends.
 If an event occurs after this date, the model does not know about it.

-But then how does ChatGPT sometimes fetch live data?
-Recent updates allow models to search externally (e.g., via API calls) and inject real-time context into responses - this is called context injection.
-Custom context injection is a deeper topic (to be covered later).
+This is because the recent updates allow models to search externally (e.g., via API calls) and inject real-time context into responses - this is called context injection.
+We will cover how this is done but in a different article.

 Your input (or query) is converted into tokens through tokenization, where text is split into smaller, AI-processable pieces.